supi25/Movie_Trailer_Website/README.md

 ##Credit

 This project is an extension of the material provided in Udacity's "Programming Foundations with Python" course, which includes most of the content of the fresh_tomatoes.py file, as well as structural outlines for media.py and entertainment_center.py.
+This github repository was forked from adarsh0906/ud036_StarterCode.

 ####Extended Functionality from Ryan Coughlan